How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 What Are Toxic Metals?

-Toxic metals are a class of minerals that are damaging to humans, animals, and plants.
-You may have heard of a few: mercury, lead, arsenic, uranium, aluminum, and perhaps others.
+Toxic metals are a class of minerals that are damaging to humans and animals.
+There are at least two dozen toxic metals.
+Some of the more researched toxic metals include mercury, lead, arsenic, cadmium, aluminum, and a few others.

 How We Are Exposed to Toxic Metals